nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 Contrary to the above AMOTA and AMOTP metrics, these metrics use a confidence threshold to determine positive and negative tracks of the respective class.
 The confidence threshold is provided by the user in `submission['meta']['conf_thresh']`.
 The track level scores is determined by averaging the frame level scores.
+Note that each metric is averaged over all classes.

 * **MOTA** (multi object tracking accuracy) [3]: This measure combines three error sources: false positives, missed targets and identity switches.
 * **MOTP** (multi object tracking precision) [3]: The misalignment between the annotated and the predicted bounding boxes.
 * **FAF**: The average number of false alarms per frame.